 Saturday, July 26, 12 p.m. – 8 p.m., Headlands Beach State Park

 Plans are underway for the return of the coolest event on Ohio’s longest beach!
 This is NOT your typical day at the beach.
 Come learn to fly a kite, paddle a kayak, make a sandcastle, search for buried treasure, play a game or make a sand art project.
-Watch World Champion sand sculptors create amazing works of art.
+Watch three World Champion sand sculptors create amazing works of art as we present Ohio’s first Master Sand Sculpture Competition.
 Nonstop live music, dozens of arts & craft vendors and a variety of food.
 It’s a family celebration of wind, water and sand.
 The event will be held rain or shine.
 Free admission and parking.
-Visit www.headlandsbeachfest.com for updated information.
+Call (440) 974-5794 or visit www.headlandsbeachfest.com for complete information.

 Children’s Pet Show

 Tuesday, July 29, 10 a.m., Civic Center Amphitheater

 From big to small, we love them all.
 Bring your pet and be a part of the show!
 Free.

 Everything You Always Wanted to Do

 Tuesday, August 5, 12 – 3 p.m., Garfield Park Pavilion